What happened to 7 Up?

-The advertising spouted that 7 Up had no caffeine, with Holder saying, “Never had it.
+The advertising spouted that it had no caffeine, with Holder saying, “Never had it.
 Never will.”
 Everything was cool.
 7 Up was cool.
 The Uncola brand was positioned against the rest of the market, thereby offering a true choice.

 Then something happened.
+Advertising campaigns changed constantly.
 Its market share fell off.
-Advertising campaigns were changed out ad nauseum.
 The diet colas entered the market and began taking over.

 7 Up, like the rest of the soda brands, had its own diet version.
 Market share continued to slip to where it was the eighth best-selling soft drink in 2000, with 2% market share.

-More than a decade later, it has less than 1% market share, its sales dropped 3% in 2013, continuing a downward spiral.
+More than a decade later, it has less than 1% market share, its sales dropping 3% in 2013, continuing a downward spiral.
+Even worse, it just reported its worst profit figure in three years.
 7 Up is basically irrelevant.
-That’s especially alarming when most of the soda market is targeted to younger audiences, meaning that many of the largest group of buyers of soft drinks hasn’t even heard of 7 Up.
+That’s especially alarming when most of the soda market targets younger audiences, meaning that many of the largest group of buyers of soft drinks hasn’t even heard of it.

-There are a variety of reasons often given for why 7 Up has fallen so hard that it’s becoming the soda equivalent of Blockbuster.
+There are so many reasons often given for why 7 Up has fallen so hard that it’s becoming the soda equivalent of Blockbuster.

 Let’s list the most common theories, only to realize that, while they all may or may not have contributed, none of them address the real issue: Who is the 7 Up user?

 7 Up is no longer the only cola of its ilk in the market.
-When it was king, 7 Up was the only soda that wasn’t a “dark” soda that mattered.
+When it was king, it was the only soda that wasn’t a “dark” soda that mattered.
 Today, you have Sierra Mist, Sprite and, the real comer, Mountain Dew.

 But Mountain Dew did something right at the time of 7 Up’s fall.
 It decided who it was for.
 Mountain Dew had a sort of grass roots campaign that was akin to what Pabst Blue Ribbon has become to hipsters.
-In the case of that beer, the hipster decided that drinking the comically worst beer on the market made him cool.
+In that case, the hipster decided that drinking the comically worst beer on the market made him cool.

 In the case of Mountain Dew, a legend grew from teen males that the Dew was caffeine-addled “rocket fuel,” prompting PepsiCo (which owns Mountain Dew) to feature that demographic skateboarding, partying and playing video games in ads.
 Naturally, Mountain Dew has become one of the dominant sponsors of the X Games.

 In some ways, you can spot Mountain Dew as the anti-7 Up.
-While 7 Up has espoused a mild, anti-caffeine, even Caribbean feel (during the Holder days), Mountain Dew is the exact opposite.
+While the brand has bragged of a mild, anti-caffeine, even Caribbean feel (during the Holder days), Mountain Dew is the exact opposite.
 By firmly deciding who it is for, Mountain Dew simply blew past 7 Up.
 It now has more than 7% percent of the soda market share, more than seven times that of 7 Up.